rdkit/rdkit/Docs/Code/NewCIPLabelling.md

 # New CIP labelling

-This is a C++ port of https://github.com/SiMolecule/centres, which was originally written by John Mayfied in Java.
-The port is originally written ontop of RDKit, but maintains the abstraction layer present in the orignal version, so that it should be possible to write adapt it to other frameworks by writing appropriate Molecule and Labeller classes, and some tests (the ones included are RDKit-specific).
+This is a C++ port of https://github.com/SiMolecule/centres, which was originally written by John Mayfied in Java, and licensed under the GNU Lesser General Public License.
+A copy of this license can be found in the same directory where the ported code is located (under rdkit/Code/Graphmol/NewCIPLabelling)

+The port is originally written on top of RDKit, but maintains the abstraction layer present in the orignal version, so that it should be possible to adapt it to other frameworks by writing appropriate Molecule and Labeller classes, and some tests (the ones included are RDKit-specific).

 Currently, this is in a quite un-optimized state, as I wanted to start with code as close as possible to the original until some testing is available.